JuliaLang/julia/README.windows.md

 ### Supported build platforms

  -  Windows 10: supported (32 and 64 bits)
+    - **note: cross-compiling from WSL (Windows Subsystem for Linux) is currently discouraged due to WSL time stamp problems.
+See discussion and links in [#22074](https://github.com/JuliaLang/julia/pull/22074).**
  -  Windows 8: supported (32 and 64 bits)
  -  Windows 7: supported (32 and 64 bits)

 ### Compiling with MinGW/MSYS2